In this post: Tips on How to Create a Vignette

 I went to one of my new favorite local boutiques to look around at their displays and asked them if I could take a picture.

 In this one, I noticed varying heights, a pleasing color scheme, and symmetry…..

 Here’s one that is definitely not over the top.
-This one clearly says, “Fall”, but is subtle and so pretty….
+This one clearly says, “Fall”, but is simple, subtle, and so pretty….

 This photo was my inspiration for the vignette above…